EMACLAB Anticheat Driver, Part 4: Hooks

 For that reason i am unsure if getting into this subject is really necessary, i provide the .IDB so anyone curios can take a closer look.

-But generally speaking those hooks will verify the return address, the most interesting part is that hooks in RtlFindExportedRoutineByName and MmGetSystemRoutineAddress will ensure that any newly loaded driver will end up calling their hooks for the respective functions they intercept in the first place, if that makes any sense.
+But generally speaking those hooks will verify the return address, the most interesting part is that hooks in RtlFindExportedRoutineByName and MmGetSystemRoutineAddress will ensure that any newly loaded driver will resolve functions through EMAC’s hooks, effectively extending protection to drivers loaded after EMAC.
+This is particularly clever because it means even if a cheat driver loads after the anticheat initializes, it will still be unable to get direct pointers to the hooked functions.

 IDA decompiled snippets